 Cantril Farm primary school League Champions 1952-53.
 Vic is in the centre with the ball

-Me and my mates had this wonderful place Croxteth Hall (Lord Sefton’s Estate) as an enormous playground and we used all of it even the places marked private, there was one time when the gamekeeper caught us bird nesting (collecting eggs from birds nests) he frogmarched us up to this sign that said PRIVATE and said to me: “What does that say?”, I replied “PRIVETS” so he let us go, calling us ignorant little bastards.
+Me and my mates had Croxteth Hall as an enormous playground and we used all of it, even the places marked private.
+There was one time when the gamekeeper caught us bird nesting (collecting eggs from birds nests) and he frogmarched us up to this sign that said PRIVATE and said to me: “What does that say?”, I replied “PRIVETS” so he let us go, calling us ignorant little bastards.
 There was a program on television at the time called “Robin Hood” and we kids had the perfect setting to play it in, we would all take turns in playing Robin Hood except for one boy who always played Maid Marion.
 I don’t suppose we understood at the time why he always wanted to play the girl but his sister wasn’t pleased because he pinched her dresses and make up.
 I met Rodney many years later on in life and he was really gay.

 I was now captain of the school team and we won the Echo cup, a trophy donated by the Liverpool Echo Newspaper and played for by all the schools in Liverpool.
 I had reached the age were I qualified to play for the Liverpool Schoolboys football team and it was during a maths lesson that the school secretary entered the class and said that the headmaster wanted to see me in his office right away.
 I was a bit worried because as I left the class I looked back and Mr. Thompson had a wicked gleam in his eyes.
 I knocked on the headmaster‘s door and heard “Come”, I went in and he told me that the Liverpool Schools Football Committee had enquired about my availability to represent the City in the football team.
 Well, you can imagine how I felt, absolutely thrilled, he continued saying that he had rejected the request because he felt that my academics were suffering through my silly notion about being a footballer.
 He said that I had to devote more of my grey matter to my studies and to get rid of my ridiculous dreams of wanting to play professional football.
 I was shattered, to represent your city at whatever sport you excel at is a great honour, the next step would have been Lancashire Schoolboys and then England Schoolboys.
 Well, I spent the rest of the day in a haze and spent even less time thinking of my studies, if that were possible.